IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 ## Creating a volume clone from an existing PVC

-This section refers to both the IBM FlashCopy® function and Snapshot function in IBM Storage Virtualize storage systems.{: note}
+This section refers to both the IBM FlashCopy® function and Snapshot function in IBM Storage Virtualize® storage systems.{: note}

 To create a volume clone from an existing PVC object, create a PVC YAML file, similar to the following `demo-pvc-cloned-pvc.yaml` file, with the size of 1 Gb.